MPH/PhD in Anthropology

 The MPH/PhD dual degree program is designed exclusively for current Washington University Anthropology PhD students whose research is framed by a population health focus.
 Integrating a public health perspective into your degree will equip you with the specific skill and practice-based knowledge that will expand your capacity for studies of environmental, social and cultural aspects of human society.
 Students will earn an MPH with one additional year of study.

-Washington University PhD students wishing to add the MPH must apply through SOPHAS – the centralized application service for public health.
+Current Washington University PhD students wishing to add the MPH should apply through SOPHAS – the centralized application service for public health no later than March 1.
 Select the MPH/PhD program designation under Washington University in St. Louis – Brown School Public Health Programs within the SOPHAS portal.